Current Projects

 McLuhan’s Women (book project)

 “God bless the telephone and Margaret Stewart.”
-So wrote philosopher and media theorist Marshall McLuhan (1911-1980) in a letter to a friend.
+So wrote Marshall McLuhan in a letter to a friend.
 Or rather, so spoke McLuhan, for he did not “write” this letter.
-Rather, he dictated it to his secretary, who typed not only his correspondence but also several of his books, essays, lectures, and class notes.
-McLuhan’s reliance on dictation helps explain why his prose often sparkles in single sentences but falters in coherence, as John Durham Peters has observed.
+Rather, he dictated it to his secretary, who typed not only his correspondence but also his books, essays, lectures, and class notes.
 To Stewart’s dismay, McLuhan often trusted her to revise, sign, and send out “his” letters without his having picked up a pen.
-Like many women around McLuhan, Stewart shaped his intellectual output in ways long overlooked.
+Stewart’s role in shaping McLuhan’s works was not unique.
+Around him worked a whole constellation of women whose importance has long been overlooked.

-McLuhan’s Women is the first focused study of this hidden network—secretaries, editors, publishers, anthropologists, urban planners, nuns, students, and family members—whose intellectual and practical contributions remain largely unacknowledged.
-McLuhan’s key concepts—“the global village,” “the medium is the message”—are globally familiar, yet the archives reveal how often his ideas developed in dialogue with women.
-His annotated library of six thousand volumes and fifty meters of manuscripts at North American archives contain untapped evidence of these collaborations.
+McLuhan’s Women is the first focused study of this hidden network.
+Secretaries, editors, publishers, anthropologists, urban planners, students, nuns, feminists and family members all shaped the ideas that made McLuhan famous.
+Concepts and theses such as “the global village,” “print culture,” and “the medium is the message” are known worldwide, yet McLuhan’s annotated library of six thousand annotated volumes and fifty meters of manuscripts at archives show how deeply these ideas grew out of conversation and collaboration.

 Writing for Exhibition (course design)